jcink/diffie-hellman-php/README.md

 Diffie-Hellman Key Exchange (PHP)
 ============
 This is an academic example of the diffie-hellman key exchange in PHP.
 It is  not meant to be used for any real world purpose.
+The values of $p; $g; $a; $b are generated randomly as per the Diffie-Hellman protocol.

 Requirements
 ============